realworldocaml/book/en/prologue.md

 Async network communications library that extend the reach of Core into building complex distributed systems.
-All of these libraries are distributed under a liberal Apache 2 license to permit free use in hobby, academic and commercial settings.
+All of these libraries are distributed under a liberal Apache 2 license to permit free use in hobby, academic, and commercial settings.

 ### The OCaml Platform